Updates

-* This does not apply to tests.
-All tests in the practice section are valid and up-to-date.
+* All tests in the practice section are valid and up-to-date.

-The new, 2023 version will fix the inaccuracies for the study guide.
-All tests should be valid and contain the most up-to-date information.
+The new, 2024 version fixes the inaccuracies for the study guide.
+All tests remain valid and contain the most up-to-date information.

 The Tudors and Stuarts